PoE and a Non-PoE switch

 As we try to make the technology even more compact, reducing wires has become an important thing.

 All of these became the reason for introducing the concept of Power over Ethernet (PoE).
-To build up a proper network connection, it is better that you have a clear idea about PoE and non-PoE devices.
+To build up a proper network connection, you should have a clear idea about PoE and non-PoE devices.
 Having some knowledge about their differences, advantages, and disadvantages will help you immensely.

 What is PoE?